 As a marine transportation operations major, the U.S. Coast Guard requires your participation in Maine Maritime’s distinctive Regiment of Midshipmen, a uniformed student body.
 Through the Regiment you’ll gain extraordinary leadership and teamwork capabilities as well as other skills you’ll need in professional maritime careers.
 You’ll develop self-confidence and self-discipline and form lifelong friendships.
 If you are a vessel operations and technology major at Maine Maritime, you are not required to participate in the Regiment.

 Graduates of Maine Maritime’s marine transportation operations program are in high demand.
 Our graduates often start their marine transportation careers as third mates on large ships, or simply mates on the limited tonnage workboat fleet.
-You could work aboard commercial merchant ships, tug and barges, offshore supply vessels, dynamic positioning vessels, tall ships, and more.
+You could work in global marine transportation operations aboard commercial ships, tug and barges, offshore supply vessels, dynamic positioning vessels, tall ships, and more.

 Maine Maritime boasts a 90% professional job placement rate within 90 days for marine transportation operations graduates.